 How Long Do We Keep User Information?

+We will retain your information for as long as your account is active or as needed to provide you services.
 We will retain your information for as long as needed to provide you services, comply with our legal obligations, and resolve disputes.

 Our Commerce Policy